5 Tips to Manage Your Cash Flow

 Always try to have an emergency fund to cover unexpected expenses or disruptions in income.
 This provides a buffer for your cash flow.

 In some cases, you might want to consider external financing such as a business line of credit, which can be used to cover cash shortfalls and then repaid when cash flow is stronger.
+But be careful with debt.
+You don't want to incur large interest payments, so don't use a Line of Credit unless you are sure you can cover the expense when you collect payments for outstanding invoices.

 Remember, cash flow management involves both increasing the speed and amount of cash coming in and controlling the amount of cash going out.
 A balance must be struck between the two for healthy financial operations.